Lauren Shuler Donner: Feature film production career

 While working at Motown, Donner became a personal friend of National Lampoon writer John Hughes, and convinced him to write a script that would become her feature film producing debut, the 1983 comedy hit Mr. Mom, starring Michael Keaton.
 The following year she persuaded Richard Donner to direct Ladyhawke, and the two fell in love, marrying a year after the film was released, 1985.
 She produced only two more of her husband's movies, Radio Flyer (1992), and Timeline (2003).
 She said their professional relationship helped her learn how to work on action films: "if I hadn't seen how he did action movies, I wouldn't have had the wherewithal to even pursue an X-Men or a Constantine."

 Her experience with Schumacher and Hughes led them to invite her to produce St. Elmo's Fire (1985) and Pretty in Pink (1986), both seminal films of the Brat Pack period.
 Donner had a particularly successful year in 1993 overseeing two solid hits: Dave, a homespun political comedy, and Free Willy, a family film about a boy and his whale.
-The last X-Men films Donner solo produced were X-Men: Days of Future Past and Deadpool.
+The last X-Men films Donner solo produced were X-Men: Days of Future Past and Deadpool; Simon Kinberg took over the later films so Donner could instead make the TV show Legion, with Donner only receiving producer credit due to contract terms.
+She produced the 2024 Marvel Studios film Deadpool & Wolverine alongside former intern and assistant Kevin Feige, star and writer Ryan Reynolds and director Shawn Levy, with Kinberg among the film's executive producers.

 Personal life

 Donner has liberal political views and likes to work on movies that express her beliefs – Dave for politics, Free Willy for marine life and Hotel for Dogs for animal rights.
 She donates yearly to Canine Companions.
 She has served on the advisory boards of Planned Parenthood and TreePeople.
-She is a long time Board member of LupusLA.
+She is a long time board member of LupusLA.
 Donner recently joined the Board of the MPTF, (Motion Picture Film Television Fund).
 She also supports Cedars Sinai Hospital in Los Angeles and UCLA Hospitals, as well as Boston University.